 The purpose of the procedures is to provide an opportunity for discipline to be reviewed by someone in authority and to instill confidence among students and parents as to the essential fairness of staff.
-The District will ensure that its employees and contractors are knowledgeable about this policy and the related procedures.
-Staff will follow the District's discipline procedures in responding to student misbehavior.
+The District will ensure that its employees and contractors are knowledgeable about this policy, accompanying and the related procedures, or other Board policies.
+A school's building.
+Staff will follow the District's discipline standards must be procedures in responding to student misbehavior.

-The superintendent or his/her designee will annually distribute the District's discipline procedures to students, parents/guardians, and school
+The superintendent or his/her designee will annually approved by the district superintendent or designee.

-School principals will ensure teachers and other school personnel.
-The superintendent or his/her designee, receive adequate support to effectively implement a continuum of identified best practices and strategies that:
+School principals will ensure teachers and other distribute the District's discipline procedures to students, parents/guardians, and school personnel receive adequate support to effectively implement a continuum of identified best practices and strategies that:

 - 1. Focus on prevention to reduce the use of exclusionary discipline practices; - 2.
 Allow the exercise of professional judgment and skill sets; and - 3.
-May be adapted to individual student needs in consultationa culturally responsive manner.
+May be adapted to individual student needs in a culturally responsive manner.

-School principals will confer with staffcertificated building employees at least annually to establish criteria for when certificated employees must complete classes to improve classroom management skills.
-Optional: insert additional language about district provided professional learning opportunities regarding PBIS, SEL, restorative justice practices, trauma informed approaches, culturally responsive teaching, implicit bias, etc. and use of data to identify needed teacher training to support district policy implementation
+School principals will confer with certificated building employees at least annually to establish criteria for when certificated employees must complete classes to improve classroom management skills.

-The District will periodically review and further develop this policy and procedure with the participation of school personnel, students, parents, families, and the community, will periodically review and update said procedures.
-During.
-As part of this development and review of those student discipline policies and procedures, the District process, the district will use disaggregated data collected under RCW 28A.300.042 to monitor the impact of its policies, procedures, and student discipline practices and update its policies and procedures as well as to improve fairness and equity in the administration of student discipline.
+The District.
+The superintendent or his/her designee, in consultation with staff, students, families, and the community, will periodically review and further develop this policy and procedure with the participation of school personnel, students, parents, families, and the community.
+As part of thisupdate said procedures.
+During development and review processof those student discipline policies and procedures, the district District will use disaggregated data collected under RCW 28A.300.042 to monitor the impact of student discipline its policies, procedures, and practices as well as and update its policies and procedures to improve fairness and equity in the administration of student discipline.
 Discipline data must be disaggregated by: